ENSIGN RETIREMENT PLAN (“ENSIGN”)

 We, the Trustee, are the ‘data controller’ for the purposes of data protection legislation.
 Our address is c/o Ensign Pensions Limited, The Beehive, Beehive Ring Road, London Gatwick Airport, Gatwick, West Sussex, RH6 0PA.

-For members, beneficiaries or any individual with a query or complaint in relation to the Plan: The Trustee’s representative is Aegon UK plc, as administrator for the Plan, who may be contacted about any privacy questions you may have using the contact details below.
+For members, beneficiaries or any individual with a query or complaint in relation to Ensign: The Trustee’s representative is Aegon (trading name of Scottish Equitable plc), as administrator of Ensign, who may be contacted about any privacy questions you may have using the contact details below.

-For employers: The Trustee’s representative is Ensign Pensions Limited, the Plan Secretary, who may be contacted about any privacy questions you may have at email@example.com.
+For employers: The Trustee’s representative is Ensign Pensions Limited, the Ensign Executive, who may be contacted about any privacy questions you may have at email@example.com.

 Information covered by this Privacy Notice